esa-palosaari/tower-defence/README.md

   * `src/` -- Here are the C++ source files.

-  * `include/` -- The header files
+  * `include/` -- The header files.

-  * `build/` -- Makefile, CMakeFiles, and the executable binary for the game
+  * `build/` -- Makefile, CMakeFiles, and the executable binary for the game.

-  * `build/test/` -- Executable binary for the tests
+  * `build/test/` -- Executable binary for the tests.

-  * `test/` -- Googletest and game test source files
+  * `test/` -- Googletest and game test source files.

   * `CMakeLists.txt` -- Configuration for CMake.